Wister man drowns in Arkansas River

 A Wister man drowned Saturday while fishing from the bank of the Arkansas River in LeFlore County.

 About 2 p.m.
-Saturday, Son was casting a net off the south side of the shore while on a retaining wall, according to the report.
+Saturday, Son was casting a net off the south side of the shore from a retaining wall, according to the report.
 He slipped and fell into the water.
 Witnesses reported seeing the victim go under the water but not resurfacing.

 He was fishing east of the Kerr Dam on the Arkansas River Navigation Channel, according to the report.